Tinggang station

 Tinggang Station (亭岗站 (亭崗站)) is a station of Guangzhou Metro Line 8, located underground on the south side of Hubin South Road, Shisha Road, Baiyun District, Guangzhou, Guangdong Province, China.
 The station was opened on November 26, 2020 with the opening of the northern extension of Guangzhou Metro Line 8.

 The station has an underground island platform.
 Platform 1 is for trains towards Jiaoxin, whilst platform 2 is for trains towards Wanshengwei.

 There are 4 exits, lettered A, B, C and D. Exit A is accessible.
+All exits are located on Shisha Road.